nathants/s4/readme.md

 keys are strongly consistent and cannot be updated unless first deleted.

+## when

-use this for processing ephemeral data, with durable inputs, outputs, and checkpoints in s3.
+use this for efficiently processing ephemeral data.

+keep durable inputs, outputs, and checkpoints in s3.

 ## how